-For more than 30 years, the U.S. Bureau of Labor Statistics (BLS) has used an employer survey based on OSHA recordkeeping requirements to estimate occupational injury and illness frequencies.
-This provides a long-running data series showing changes in injury rates over time.
-However, due to new recordkeeping rules adopted by BLS (2002) and a new industry classification system (2003), the current incidence rates may not be comparable with the earlier rates.

-Despite these changes, the employer survey still provides valuable information about trends in workplace injuries.
-In Oregon, the total-cases incidence rate, a measure of all workplace injuries and illnesses, has fallen since 1988.
-The rate was 11.1 cases per 100 full-time workers in 1988 and 6.2 cases in 2001, before the new rules took effect.
-Under the new reporting rules, Oregon's total-cases incidence rate in the private industry was 5.1 cases per 100 full-time workers in 2007.
-The national rate was 4.2 in 2007.
+For more than 30 years, the U.S. Bureau of Labor Statistics has used an employer survey based on OSHA recordkeeping requirements to estimate occupational injury and illness frequencies.
+This survey provides valuable information about trends in workplace injuries.
+In Oregon, the total-cases incidence rate in the private sector, a measure of all workplace injuries and illnesses, was 11.1 cases per 100 full-time workers in 1988.
+It has fallen steadily since then and was 4.4 cases per 100 full-time workers in 2009.
+In 2009, the latest year for which we have data, the national rate was 3.6 cases per 100 workers.